 - 8 slices bacon

-- 1/2 cup finely diced onion
+- 1/2 cup onion, finely diced

-- 4 baby dill pickles halved or larger dill pickles quartered.
+- 4 baby dill pickles, halved or larger dill pickles quartered.
 Sweet pickle is also an option here.

-- 2 Tbsp olive oil
+- 2 Tablespoons extra virgin olive oil

 For the gravy: